 Patients with Crigler-Najjar syndrome type 1 generally need 10-16 hours of treatment per day.
 Monitor the intensity of light to keep it at a level of at least 4-10 µW/cm2/nm.
 The appropriate wave length is in the blue-green spectrum at 425-475 nm.

 The efficacy of phototherapy is dose dependent; therefore, the response to phototherapy increases when the dose is increased.
-Efficacy of phototherapy can be increased by increasing the intensity of light, by increasing exposure of body surface, and by using reflecting surfaces (eg, mirrors).
+Efficacy of phototherapy can be increased by increasing the intensity of light, by increasing exposure of the body surface, and by using reflecting surfaces (eg, mirrors).
 Double-surface phototherapy has also been used in some cases to improve the outcome.
 Oral calcium phosphate may be a useful adjuvant to phototherapy in Crigler-Najjar syndrome type 1.